Lecture Courses in Economics 1

 - With the exception of W1105 Principles of economics and V1101 Calculus I, the department will not accept any course taken more than 5 years prior to the application for transfer credits.

 - In the case of Principles and Calculus-I, the limit is 8 years (although students are strongly encouraged to re-take these courses before taking higher level courses).

 - As summarized in the table above, economics majors, financial economics majors and joint majors must take a minimum of 5 lecture courses in the Department of Economics at Columbia.
-The remaining requirements for lecture courses may be completed by using transfer credits, electives courses at the Barnard economics department, summer school courses, AP or IB credit and study abroad courses.
+The remaining requirements for lecture courses may be completed by using transfer credits, electives courses at the Barnard economics department, summer school courses taken at other universities or colleges, AP or IB credit and study abroad courses.

 - Joint majors with Philosophy who declared prior to Spring 2014 and economics concentrators must take a minimum of 4 lecture courses in the department.

 - The senior seminar must be taken in the department (and does not count towards the minimum number of lecture courses).